-Ventilation with stratified air distributions is used to reduce building energy consumption while improving the indoor environment quality.
-This paper describes the coupling of transient simulations of HVAC systems and indoor environments that can be used for the HVAC control of indoor environments with stratified air.
+Ventilations with stratified air distributions are commonly used to reduce building energy consumption while improving the indoor environment quality.
+This paper describes the coupling of transient simulations of indoor environments with HVAC systems, controls and building envelope.
 The indoor environment was simulated using a fast fluid dynamics (FFD) simulation program.
 The building fabric heat transfer, HVAC and control system were modeled using the Modelica Buildings library.
-After presenting the concepts and mathematical algorithms for the coupled simulation, two numerical examples of ventilation with natural convection and mixed convection in a single-room building are provided for validation and demonstration.
+After presenting the concept, the mathematical algorithm and the implementation of the coupled simulation, two numerical examples of ventilation with natural convection and mixed convection in a single-room building are provided for validation and demonstration.
 Further research and development needs are also discussed.